sahilsoni56/email-spam-detection/README.md

-Movie Recommendation Web App with Flask 🎬🌐
+Email Spam Detection with Flask 📧🔍
-Welcome to our Movie Recommendation Web App project, powered by Flask!
-Discover new movies tailored to your taste using the TMDB dataset.
+Welcome to our Email Spam Detection project, powered by Flask!
+Identify spam emails with accuracy and efficiency using our web application.

 Overview
-Our web app leverages the Flask framework in Python to provide personalized movie recommendations.
-By analyzing user preferences and behavior, we recommend movies similar to ones users have already seen or searched for, utilizing the extensive TMDB dataset.
+Our web app leverages Flask in Python to provide reliable email spam detection.
+By analyzing email content and patterns, we accurately classify emails as spam or legitimate, helping users filter out unwanted messages.

 Features
--Personalized Recommendations: Receive movie suggestions customized to your unique preferences and viewing history.
+Accurate Classification: Our system effectively distinguishes between spam and legitimate emails based on content analysis and pattern recognition.
--Advanced Algorithm: Our system uses sophisticated algorithms to assess movie similarities based on various factors such as genre, cast, plot, and user ratings.
+User Interaction: Users can input email content directly through our user-friendly web interface for quick classification.
--User Interaction: Users can input their movie preferences or search history directly through our user-friendly web interface.
+Flask Implementation: Built entirely with Flask, our project ensures scalability and efficiency for web deployment.
--Flask Implementation: The entire project is built using Flask, making it scalable and efficient for web deployment.
+Real-time Results: Receive instant feedback on the spam status of your emails, enhancing productivity and security.
 Get Started
-To run the web app locally, follow these steps:
+To use the web app locally, follow these steps:

--Clone the Repository: git clone https://github.com/your-username/movie-recommendation-web-app.git -Install Dependencies: Navigate to the project directory and run pip install -r requirements.txt to install all necessary libraries.
+Clone the Repository: git clone https://github.com/your-username/email-spam-detection.git Install Dependencies: Navigate to the project directory and run pip install -r requirements.txt to install necessary libraries.
--Run the Flask App: Execute the command python app.py to start the Flask web server.
+Run the Flask App: Execute python app.py to start the Flask web server.
--Access the Web App: Open your web browser and navigate to http://localhost:5000 to access the movie recommendation web app.
+Access the Web App: Open your web browser and go to http://localhost:5000 to use the email spam detection web app.
--Input Preferences: Input your movie preferences or search history within the web app, and receive personalized recommendations instantly!
+Input Email Content: Input the content of the email you want to classify, and receive the spam classification instantly!
 Technologies Used
--Flask: Utilized Flask, a lightweight web framework in Python, for building the web application.
+Flask: Leveraged Flask, a lightweight web framework in Python, for building the web application.
--TMDB Dataset: Leveraged the TMDB dataset for comprehensive movie information and metadata.
+Machine Learning: Utilized machine learning algorithms for email classification.
--Python Libraries: Used various Python libraries such as Pandas, NumPy, and Scikit-learn for data processing and analysis.
+Python Libraries: Employed various Python libraries such as NLTK and Scikit-learn for data preprocessing and analysis.
 Feedback
-We're committed to enhancing the user experience!
-If you have any feedback, suggestions, or encounter any issues, please feel free to open an issue on our GitHub repository.
+We're dedicated to improving user experience!
+If you have any feedback, suggestions, or encounter issues, please feel free to open an issue on our GitHub repository.